opencomputeproject/onie/docs/cli/index.rst

 When ONIE NOS mode is set, entering install mode is no longer sticky.
 I.e. entering install mode is no longer a one-way trap door.
-This helps prevent user from accidentally removing their installed NOS.
+This helps prevent users from accidentally removing their installed NOS.

 Furthermore, for GRUB architectures, the default GRUB menu item now